 — Joel Osteen (@JoelOsteen) April 17, 2016

-- Made headlines a few years ago when the paparazzi snapped him in Hawaii with 6-pack abs, which is a testament in itself to how much he exercises.
+- Joel made headlines a few years ago when the paparazzi snapped him in Hawaii with 6-pack abs, which is a testament in itself to how much he exercises.

 - Regularly posts diet and fitness advice on his website, encouraging people “to take care of your temple.
 Don’t put things in that you know shouldn’t be in.
 Limit the sugars.
 Limit the caffeine.
 Drink more water.
 Eat more fruits and vegetables and don’t live off of these packaged lunch meats.”